-Management Statement Impacts & Risks Avoided To ensure management and prevention of the spread of alien invasive vegetation leading to biodiversity impacts To minimise the disturbance to existing flora To minimise the introduction and/or spread of weed species a.
-The following alien invasive plant species are known to occur on the property and must be removed / eradicated as part of the initial site clearing and rehabilitation:.

-Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance AIS Control Ongoing Contractor / landowner As required Audit Audit
+Management Statement Impacts & Risks Avoided To ensure management and prevention of the spread of alien invasive vegetation leading to biodiversity impacts To minimise the disturbance to existing flora To minimise the introduction and/or spread of weedspecies Manageme ent Actions a.
+The following alien invasive plant species are known to removed / eradicated as part of the initial site clearing a and must be Method of Frequency of Responsible Time period Mechanism Programme for monitoring Monitoring Party for formonitoring reporting on implementation implementing management action Compliance Compliance AIS Control Ongoing Farm Manager As required Audit Audit Specialist recommendations: Identify alien invasive vegetation on site.
+Implement an alien invasive management plan.

-- Identify alien invasive vegetation on site. - Implement an alien invasive management plan. - Apply Best Practise management principles as per Appendix 5 of this EMPr.
+• Apply Best Practice management principles as per Annexure 4 of this EMPr.